gcallah/work/chaps/weber.md

 ## The Critics

-So what is Wrong with Weber's thesis, for those of rejected it completely or in part?
+So what is Wrong with Weber's thesis, for those who rejected it completely or in part?

 ### Campbell